amaramrahul/dotfiles/macOS/tips.md

 * [Browser Fairy 2](https://apps.apple.com/us/app/browser-fairy/id1499080593): Decide which browser to open links in based on rules.
 * [QR Jounral](https://apps.apple.com/us/app/qr-journal/id483820530)
 * [Moom](https://manytricks.com): Window Snapping + Preserve Window layout (software providing similar features: Rectangle, BetterSnapTool, Stay, Display Maid)
+* [trash](https://github.com/morgant/tools-osx): See https://apple.stackexchange.com/questions/50844/how-to-move-files-to-trash-from-command-line.
+Only trash command in tools-osx can be installed (see README.md)
+* [autossh](https://www.harding.motd.ca/autossh/): autossh is a program to start a copy of ssh and monitor it, restarting it as necessary should it die or stop passing traffic.
+Compiling source and installing works.
+* [htop](https://htop.dev/): a cross-platform interactive process viewer.
+Compiling source and installing works.

 Tips
 * Any web app can be run as desktop app using Google Chrome through More tools -> Create Shortcut... -> Open in new window.
 For PWA apps (such as https://notepad.js.org/, https://music.youtube.com/), the preferred way is to install it using the "Install <App>..." option.
 Other software which provide similar options are flotato (buggy), webcatalog (free version limited to 2 apps), unite (yet to try), fluid, nativefier.